CoalSpider/myRetail/README.md

  - Create the second database named "productsTestDB" and with a collection named "products"

 Setup/Run Project
-- clone repo into your favorite folder --> open in favorite IDE that has Maven support --> clean & build --> run
+- clone this project into your favorite folder --> open in favorite IDE that has Maven support --> clean & build --> run